 The Grand Hotel Union held its grand opening in 1905.
 It was the first modern hotel in Ljubljana and at the time the highest building, built in Art Nouveau style.
-It was designed by a Croatian architect Josip Vancaš and built by Viljem Treo.
+It was designed by architect Josip Vancaš and built by Viljem Treo.
 The hotel was built in unbelievable 18 months and the opening ceremony lasted for 7 days.
 The hotel is located where the Baroque part of the city ends and the more modern Art Nouveau part begins.
 Due to its 100 metres long façade and a complex iron roof, it is considered to be a great architectural achievement.

 Impressive exterior as well as interior

-The Grand Hotel Union was built according to the blueprints of a Czech architect, Josip Vancaš, a connoisseur of the Viennese architectural trends.
+The Grand Hotel Union was built according to the blueprints of Josip Vancaš, a connoisseur of the Viennese architectural trends.
 He emphasized the exterior of the three-floor Secession building with decorative elements and added vivaciousness with the rounded and domed corner tower, which is still the southern entrance to the building – more precisely, the café.
 As well as the exterior, the architect provided lavish interior decoration, which has mostly been preserved.
 In 1968 the extension to the hotel was built and in 1979 the nearby Holiday Inn – today grand Hotel Union Business was built.
 The hotel was last redecorated in 2002.
 The original Art Nouveau character was preserved in the large Union hall and the main lobby of the hotel which were redecorated in 2002.

 One of the first lifts in Ljubljana